indexedangel/keyvn-patcher/README.md

 If you've installed the patch and want to redownload the original files, right-click the game in Steam, select "Properties", navigate to "Installed Files", and click "Verify integrity of game files".
 Steam will then redownload all of the files that were replaced.

-Another thing you can do is to back up the `files` folder and `system.cnf` file to avoid redownloading the original files from Steam.
+Another thing you can do is to back up the `files` folder and `system.cnf` file prior to installing the patch to avoid redownloading the original files from Steam.

 ### Offline Installation

 If you want to use the installer on an offline machine, or if you want to download the assets yourself, then download the `Source Code` from the same release as the installer.
-Then extract the contents inside and place it in the same directory as the installer.
+Then extract the folder inside and place it in the same directory as the installer.

 ### Manual Installation